superspindel/CAN_BUS_API/README.md

 ## What is a CAN bus
 Can bus is a form of communication primarily found in the automotive industry and/or industrial facilities.
 It allows for multiple devices to communicate on a shared medium, using an agreed upon protocol of communication.
-There exist 2 types of CANs, 2.0A and 2.0B.
-The A can carry 11 bits while the B can carry 29 bits.

 ## How CAN bus works
 Communication is done via either a single wire or dual wire.
 The devices can either send a dominant 0, or a recessive 1.
 When a node (MCU) pulls the wire to 0 the line will transmit 0 even if other nodes pull the wire to a 1.
 Messages are then sent in different frames: